faddat/ingestron/README.md

-# Steem -> Rethinkdb Ingestor in Golang
+# Ingestron Steem -> Rethinkdb Ingestor in Golang

-Ingestron:  It eats blocks and shits rows.
+BETA!
+You can build some of the earlier commits.
+I pushed the current master (October 6 2016) to demonstrate some code changes.
+I am aware it does not compile.

-     INGESTRON
+Sipmly put, Ingestron eats blocks and shits rows.

 Ingestron is a golang-based content and informatics ingestor for graphene-based blockchains.

 Its development is funded by Justin Fondreist of BeyondBitcoin to advance the ecosystems of Bitshares, STEEM, Golos, and PeerPlays.
 If you wish to see features added to